pymor.discretizers package¶

 If not

-to specify the type of the generatedGrid
+None, this parameter is forwarded todomain_discretizerto specify the type of the generatedGrid.- grid

 Instead of using a domain discretizer, the

-can also be passed directly using this parameter.- boundary_info
+Gridcan also be passed directly using this parameter.- boundary_info

 A